rangertaha/QuantUI/README.md

 # Hyperio

 Hyperio is a modern desktop application that provides a flexible, customizable interface for algorithmic trading systems.
 Built with Wails (Go + ReactJs), it enables traders and developers to create, monitor, and control their trading strategies through a dynamic, real-time interface.

+Hyperio is derived from Hyperion of Greek mythology.
+He was one of the twelve Titans and was regarded as the god of observation.

 ## Key Features